 Cultural visits: knowledge doesn’t take up any room in your suitcase and it is well worth having.
 A well-tended historical city centre that is a sight to behold.
 Picture perfect green zones and gardens.
 Pintxo bars with truly outstanding culinary delights.
 Cultural atmosphere, the hustle and bustle of the Way of St James, traditional local commerce...

-Not to mention a Renascence citadel that is the envy of all citadels; internationally renowned local festivities; and quality of life you feel the instant you arrive in the city.
+And there's more: a walled complex with a Renascence citadel that is the envy of all others; internationally renowned local festivities; and quality of life you feel the instant you arrive in the city.